 You can identify how many channels there are on your motherboard, and then you can buy the RAMs according to these channels.
 Search on the user manual or manufacturer’s website if you can see the motherboard itself.
 You might have noticed that two colors are given to the RAM slots.

 Each color represents one channel.
 You don’t always have to use both channels if you don’t have enough RAM kits.
-But if you want to boost and get maximum performance, then you have to fill both channels.
+But to boost and get maximum performance, you must fill both channels.

 Match RAM Frequency